-- A. Cultural Diversity Committee Meeting: The Cultural Diversity Committee meeting meets quarterly (frequency is adjusted based on feedback from stakeholders, schedule determined annually).
-The Cultural Diversity Committee is an opportunity for stakeholders comprised of cultural leaders, BHRS providers, clients, and concerned community members to discuss cultural competency in provider agencies, disparities, culturally competent practices, and trainings to be brought to Mendocino County. - B. Policies, procedures, and practices that assure members of the Cultural Competence Committee will be reflective of the community, including county management level and line staff, clients and family members from ethnic, racial, and cultural groups, providers, community partners, contractors, and other members as necessary;
+- A. Cultural Diversity Committee Meeting: The Cultural Diversity Committee meeting meets regularly (monthly to quarterly depending on feedback from stakeholders, schedule determined annually).
+In FY 17/18, the committee continues to prefer quarterly meetings.
+The Cultural Diversity Committee is a chance for stakeholders comprising of Behavioral Health & Recovery Services providers, clients, and concerned community members to discuss cultural competency in provider agencies, disparities, culturally competent practices, and trainings to be brought to Mendocino County. - B. Policies, procedures, and practices that assure members of the Cultural Competence Committee will be reflective of the community, including county management level and line staff, clients and family members from ethnic, racial, and cultural groups, providers, community partners, contractors, and other members as necessary;